snoplus/oxsx/HOWTO.md

 the `SystematicManager` class (more on this class in a bit).
 The `fOriginalPdfs` member contains all of the PDFs before systematics have been applied; `fWorkingPdfs` after.
-The `Probability()` and `BinProbability()` methods always refer to latter collection.
+The `Probability()` and `BinProbability()` methods always refer to the latter collection.

 The `ApplyShrink(shrinker)` method allows one to "shrink" the `BinnedED` objects via a `BinnedEDShrinker` object (more of this class in a bit).
 Once